aurorascharff/next16-commerce/STEPS.md

 - Call getCategories inside the CategoryFilters component, add react cache() deduping, not a problem.
 - Delete loading.tsx since no data fetch here anymore.
 Refactor the /all page to use individual skeletons inside page.tsx for the categoryFilters, reveal the search from the start.
 - Notice blocking in the network tab.
 The entire page is blocked on something.
 It's really hard to know where the blocking is coming from.
 This is a common problem.
 Turns out, its the ProductList data fetch, suspend this also.
-- See the streaming in network tab and improved perceived performance as well as actual performance.
+- (See the streaming in network tab and improved perceived performance as well as actual performance).
 Also our search is now accessible.
 We fixed it, but it's really hard to know where the blocking was coming from.
 Let's see later how we can get help with this.
 - Since our welcomebanner is composable again, let's add it here.
 - Through that refactor, by fetching inside components and utilizing cache() and use() we can now maintain good component architecture.
 Reusable and composable.